unframework/s3-password-agent/README.md

 Two modes of authentication are supported: [Auth0 lock-screen](https://auth0.com/docs/libraries/lock) (preferred) or simple email + PIN (very insecure and basic).
 See below for email + PIN mode config.

 All downloads have to match a content whitelist.
 It is a list of one or more full file paths relative to S3 bucket root.
-File patterns (globs) are also allowed (e.g. `test-*.html` matches `test-1.html` and `**` matches every file in the bucket).
+File patterns (globs) are also allowed (e.g. `test-*.pdf` matches `test-1.pdf` and `**` matches every file in the bucket).
 Simplest way to define it is to set the `CONTENT` env var as a comma- or space-separated list:

 ```
-docs/**, release-*/dist/*.tar.gz
+docs/**, release-*/dist/*.zip
 ```

 Alternatively, the content whitelist can be defined by editing and committing the config file - `content.yaml`: